kiali/kiali.io/content/en/docs/Configuration/rbac.md

 {{% alert color="info" %}}
 If needed, you can reduce the set of write privileges to prevent users from changing unwanted resources.
+However read privileges are require to read the resources.
 {{% /alert %}}

-Similarly to giving access to namespaces, you can either use a `RoleBinding` to give write privileges only to specific namespaces, or use a `ClusterRoleBinding` to give privileges to all namespaces.
+Similarly to giving access to namespaces, you can either use a `RoleBinding` to give read and write privileges only to specific namespaces, or use a `ClusterRoleBinding` to give privileges to all namespaces.